PranaavPrasad/PRML_Project/README.md

 3. Reading the front image and side image of the inmates only if the image exists.
  - The inmate is recorded only if the front and side image is available.

- - A limit of 4000 is kept on the number of males to match match the number of females.
+ - A limit of 4000 is kept on the number of males to match the number of females.

  - The images are resized to (512,512).